About Labor & Industry

 L&I also promotes economic development and an improved business climate through a variety of initiatives and programs to help Pennsylvania's workforce remain world-class and globally competitive.

-Prior to this appointment, Jennifer gained broad knowledge of L&I through 15 years of impactful and rewarding experience, while serving various leadership roles within the agency.
+Prior to this appointment, Jennifer gained a broad knowledge of L&I through 15 years of impactful and rewarding experience, while serving various leadership roles within the agency.
 Most recently, she served as Deputy Secretary for Safety and Labor-Management Relations.

 As Deputy Secretary, Jennifer was honored to oversee four bureaus that helped vulnerable workers, certified the safety of buildings and other building components, ensured that individuals with disabilities who are unable to work receive social security benefits, and facilitated resolutions in labor mediations and arbitrations.